Node.js Promises vs Async/Await: Which one is Better

 Promises and Async/Await, both are techniques to handle asynchronous operations in Node.js.
 There is no particular answer as to which one is better.
 The choice between the two techniques largely depends on use cases and personal preferences.

-Yet as “Async/Await” is a fairly new technology and it works well with both simple and complex JavaScript code and is really easy to read and maintain, the new generation of developers prefers using “Async/Await” over “Promises“.
+Yet Async/Await is a fairly new technology and it works well with both simple and complex JavaScript code and is really easy to read and maintain which makes the new generation of developers prefer using it over Promises.

-While working with Async/Await we are able to give a synchronous-like look to our asynchronous code.
-Which is ultimately easier to read, write and maintain.
-It also avoids the “Pyramid of doom” and “Callback Hell” which often occurs due to complex promise chains.
+While working with Async/Await we can give a synchronous-like look to our asynchronous code that makes the code easier to read, write and maintain.
+Async/Await also helps to avoid the “Pyramid of doom” and “Callback Hell” which often occurs due to complex promise chains.

-Async/Await works with both synchronous and asynchronous code.
-This makes it relatively more flexible than Promises which is strictly for handling asynchronous code.
+Async/Await works with both synchronous and asynchronous code which makes it relatively more flexible than Promises which is precisely for handling asynchronous code although it can handle synchronous code.

 Async/Await offers better debugging capabilities.
 We can use the debugger to check the code line by line as we do in asynchronous programming.